Ubisoft is making the Star Wars game that EA couldn’t

 Ubisoft is making an open-world Star Wars game.
 Lucasfilm Limited and Ubisoft made the announcement this morning, and you can read all of the known details in our story right here.
 Electronic Arts, the Star Wars Jedi: Fallen Order publisher, is continuing to make Star Wars games as well.
 But it is not renewing its exclusivity agreement with Walt Disney.
 So what’s happening here?
 The simplest explanation is that Lucasfilm wants the kinds of games that Ubisoft makes and EA doesn’t.

-We don’t know much about the Ubisoftsoft Star Wars.
+We don’t know much about the Ubisoft Star Wars game.
 The publisher began talking with Lucasfilm more than a year ago.
 Circumstantial evidence for that includes EA scaling back one of its Star Wars projects to release the smaller Squadrons game before the end of 2020 (and before this announcement).

 But Ubisoft and Disney still aren’t speaking publicly about the exact structure of the game.
 One thing, however, is clear: Ubisoft’s Star Wars game is what Lucasfilm wanted from games and EA failed to deliver (either due to lack of will or capability).

-Ubisoft developer Massive Entertainment is famous for a specific brand of persistent online experiences Tom Clancy’s The Division, and that’s what Lucasfilm has always imagined it would get from EA.
+Ubisoft developer Massive Entertainment is famous for a specific brand of persistent online experiences with Tom Clancy’s The Division, and that’s what Lucasfilm has always imagined it would get from EA.
 But that never happened.

 EA knows a lot about making big-budget projects, and it has seen how they can go wrong (Anthem, Battlefield V, Mass Effect: Andromeda).
 That has seemingly scared the company off of taking almost any risk.
 Ubisoft, however, has spent the last decade investing in the infrastructure and institutional knowledge to efficiently produce gigantic open worlds.
 And it’s using that to build its Star Wars game.
 Hopefully it will do that without the sexual misconduct and discrimination that has plagued Ubisoft.